-This past year, we successfully implemented a number of measures throughout the Office.
+This past year, we were successful on a number of fronts.
 We released the 2019-2023 Strategic Plan, Copyright: The Engine of Free Expression, which focuses on information technology modernization, optimizing business processes, organizational change management, education and engagement, impartial expertise on copyright law and policy, and measuring success.
-Regarding information technology, fiscal 2019 marked the first year Congress appropriated funds specifically for IT modernization, which allowed the Copyright Office and the Library of Congress Office of the Chief Information Officer (OCIO) to continue laying the groundwork for a modernized Enterprise Copyright System.
-The Office collaborated closely with OCIO, providing business information that OCIO, which undertakes the development work, uses to develop the system.
-This includes finishing development on the first phase of a recordation pilot set to launch next month and by working on user interface development for the new registration system, among other things.
+We were able to make significant progress on these focus areas.
+For example, regarding information technology, fiscal 2019 marked the first year Congress appropriated funds specifically for IT modernization, which allowed the Copyright Office and the Library of Congress Office of the Chief Information Officer (OCIO) to continue laying the groundwork for a modernized information technology system.
+The Office worked closely with OCIO, providing business information that OCIO, which undertakes the development work, uses to develop the system.
+Using this business information, OCIO finished development on the first phase of a recordation pilot which launched on April 27 and worked on user interface development for the new registration system, among other things.